 Most people don’t know my story … until now.
 I’m willing to cross this bridge.
 Understand, people in our community aren’t looking for attention.
 We just want to be respected and to be seen as we are without issue, like anyone else.
 Some questions are not OK to ask, like, “Have you gotten the surgery?”
 It isn’t your business.

 And for people who can relate to my story, know that where you are isn’t always where you’ll be.
 You’ll find a place where you can be yourself and where you won’t fear for your own safety.
-For me, this is the place.
+You don’t have to have all the answers, you don’t have to have your whole life planned out just because you have a degree.
+For me, this was the place that taught me that great lesson, and many more.
 And it’s even better when my vibraphone is nearby.